 This is totally up to you.
 We prefer to use corn tortillas over flour once whenever we cook a Mexican inspired dish.
 We love the taste of corn tortillas better, plus they tend to be healthier.

 Flour tortillas are usually made of refined flour and lard, which make them less attractive for us.
 Using flour tortilla might also result in a more doughy texture for the enchiladas, which we try to avoid.
 But this is not always the case, and if you love flour tortillas, by all means, uses them.

 HOW TO SOFTEN CORN TORTILLAS FOR ENCHILADAS

-I’ve heard people complain that when they use corn tortilla in tacos or enchiladas, they tend to fall apart as they try to wrap them up.
+I’ve heard people complain that when they use corn tortillas in tacos or enchiladas, they tend to fall apart as they try to wrap them up.
 To avoid this issue, we recommend trying the following:

 - First, we recommend using high-quality tortillas.
 Or, if you can make them yourself, it’s even better.
 We usually get them at Whole Foods, and they work pretty well.

 - Another thing you could do is to fry them shortly in olive oil.
 This will soften their texture.
 Similarly, you could just brush the enchiladas with olive oil.

 - One technique that was brought to our attention was to wrap them in a paper towel (preferably a wet one) and microwave for 10-15 seconds.